Error Handlers

 Error handlers kick in when any of the stages of the regular rule pipeline fail and let you define logic to handle such situations.
 This page describes the available error handler types in detail.

 Some of the error handlers may support or require additional configuration.
-The corresponding properties are annotated with mandatory, respectively optional to denote configuration requirement, as well as with overridable, not overriddable and partially overridable to indicate whether the property can be overridden in a rule pipeline.
+The corresponding properties are annotated with mandatory, respectively optional to denote configuration requirement, as well as with overridable, not overridable and partially overridable to indicate whether the property can be overridden in a rule pipeline.

 Default